Read our latest FAQs to help you determine if our plan is the right plan for you!

 A: All Health First individual plans include gym memberships at local participating fitness centers giving you access to running tracks, pools, the latest equipment and classes like Zumba, yoga, cycling and more!

 Plus, many of the other plans restart your deductible (the amount you have to pay before the plan pays) at the beginning of the calendar yearâ??regardless when you bought the coverage.
 With Health First, your deductible lasts one year from when you start your coverage.Q: What services are covered?

 A: Covered services include doctor office visits, urgent care, emergency care, inpatient hospital care, lab care, radiology, specialty therapies, outpatient surgery, home health care, skilled nursing facility, and mental health services.
 For more information, ask your broker, contact us, or see your contract.Q: What services are not covered?

 Services that are excluded from coverage include any service not medically necessary, elective cosmetic surgery, infertility services, abortion, alternative medical treatments, genetic testing, obesity treatment, any service not listed in the contract or rider (unless required by state law).
 For more information, ask your broker, contact us, or see your contract.

-Health First Individual health insurance policies are underwritten by Health First Insurance, Inc. Applications are subject to underwriting approval.
-Waiting periods, exclusions and limitations may apply.
+Health First Individual health insurance policies are underwritten by Health First Insurance, Inc. Applications are subject to eligibility requirements.
+Exclusions and limitations may apply.
 Health First Insurance has entered into an agreement with CMS to provide health insurance coverage through Qualified Health Plans on the Federally Facilitated Marketplace.
 For more information, contact your agent or your local Health First Insurance office.